 Additionally, there are many sun umbrellas and sun chairs here available to rent fairly cheaply, around €15 for the whole day.

 7. Sea Gate to Kotor Old City

 The main gate to the Kotor Old City is the Sea Gate, a historic entrance dating back to 1555 and built by the then-ruling Venetians.

 For a long time, this gate served as a symbol of the Venetian Republic, with a winged lion of St. Mark's once carved above the gate.
 Today, this gate now displays the Yugoslavian coat of arms.

 The Sea Gate is located directly in front of the port.
-Therefore, it's a common meeting point for many of the walking tours through the narrow streets of the old town.
+Therefore, I noticed that this is a common meeting point for many of the walking tours through the narrow streets of the Old Town.

 8. Hike to Fort Vrmac

 Looking for things to do in Kotor that go beyond the typical attractions?
 While many tourists will hike the old city walls and even the Ladder of Kotor on the east side of the bay, hardly anyone explores the opposing Vrmac side.

 The Fort Vrmac hike starts just a short walk from the Old Town and leads up the Vrmac ridge to an abandoned Austro-Hungarian fort.
 The fort itself is free to explore, although a bit creepy.
 Additionally, views of Kotor Bay and the medieval cities below are incredible, and an opportunity to get a unique perspective that most people will miss.

 9. Wander Through Kotor Old Town (Stari Grad)